getadvice/getadvice.github.io/join.md

 3. Willing to give some of your free time.
 You decide how many days per week/month and how many minutes a call lasts.
 You can start with just 1 call of 30 mins per month

-4. A videoconference tool like [Google Hangout](https://hangouts.google.com/), [WhereBy](https://whereby.com/), [Jitsi Meet](https://meet.jit.si/) or anyother that you like.
+4. A videoconference tool like [Google Hangout](https://hangouts.google.com/), [WhereBy](https://whereby.com/), [Jitsi Meet](https://meet.jit.si/) or any other that you like.

-5. A [LinkedIn](https://www.linkedin.com/) profile is preferred to validate you identity.
+5. A [LinkedIn](https://www.linkedin.com/) profile is preferred to validate your identity.

-Once the user get in touch with you, then it's up to two of you to work out the details.
+Once the user gets in touch with you, then it's up to two of you to work out the details.

 Remember, the main goal is trying to help others.